Average savings by age: How much should I have in savings?

 It may be a good idea to see if you can use an easy-access cash ISA for this, as you do not have to pay any tax on the interest you earn from your savings inside an ISA.

-Once you have built up your emergency savings, it may be a good idea to start building up long-term savings – perhaps for large purchases like house deposits, your wedding, or for a special purchase.
+Once you have built up your emergency savings, it may be a good idea to start building up long-term savings – perhaps for large purchases like house deposits, a wedding, or for a special purchase.

 To build up your long-term wealth it may also be a good idea to consider whether you should start investing.
-Over the long-term investments can grow your money more than savings accounts, but this is not guaranteed.
+Over the long-term, investments can grow your money more than savings accounts, but this is not guaranteed.

 Be aware that past performance does not guarantee future returns, and that the value of your investments can go up as well as down.